wavemaker/docs/website/blog/2024-08-29-java-17-and-21-upgrade.md

 ---
 ---

-As Java 11 is becoming obsolete by October 2024, needing to upgrade Java version in our platform and in the generated applications.
+As Java 11 Long Term Support (LTS) is reaching its end of life in October 2024, it's necessary to upgrade the Java version used by our platform and generated applications.
+To ensure continued support, we need to adopt the next LTS versions, Java 17 and Java 21.

 ## Recent Changes